Struggling to find happiness and joy in running your own business? Do this.

 4. Avoid the Comparison Game

-Your business goals and what you value is very different from another business owner.
+Your business goals and what you value are very different from another business owner.
 You’re also likely at a different stage in your business.
 Perhaps your business is new, and you’re looking at ways to get better clients and grow your income so you can hit your monthly revenue targets?
 Or maybe you’re well-established, with a client portfolio that others could only dream of?

 Regardless of your goals, values, and the stage you’re in, avoid comparing your reality to someone else’s, where you wish you could earn as much as them, have a lucrative client list like theirs, travel as much, have as much free time and so on.
 The grass isn’t always greener on the other side.
-Everyone has their challenges… and, making these comparisons only causes unhappiness with your current reality.
+Everyone has their challenges…and, making these comparisons only causes unhappiness with your current reality.

 5. Regularly Reignite Your Passion